LaurentiuNiculescu/LaurentiuNiculescu/README.md

 Laurentiu Niculescu

-Full-stack developer based in London.
-Currently working at Alpha IT Solutions while studying Software Engineering at the University of Greater Manchester.
+Full-stack developer based in London.I work at Alpha IT Solutions building software for small businesses, and I'm currently studying for a Software Engineering degree at the University of Greater Manchester alongside that.

-I mainly work with JavaScript, C#, and Python.
-On the frontend I use React with Tailwind, on the backend it's either Node/Express or ASP.NET Core depending on the project.
-I also handle deployment — most of my projects run on a VPS I provision and manage myself.

----
+I've been writing code professionally since 2015 — started out doing frontend work, moved into full-stack, and these days I handle everything from the database to the deployment.

  Projects

 [meal-match.app](https://www.meal-match.app)** — Generates personalised 7-day meal plans, grocery lists, and workout routines using the Gemini API.
 React frontend, Node/Express backend, MongoDB.
 Supports English, Romanian, Spanish, and Italian recipes with a strict budget cap.
 Stripe handles payments.

----

  Tech I use regularly